LiamWRyan/Liam_Portfolio/README.md

 ## [Project 3: Dash & Plotly Information Visualization Web Application](https://github.com/LiamWRyan/StubEnhancer)

 ### Stubenhancer (Fall 2022)
-  #### Using machine learning methodolgies and statitiscal analysis of ALIS Alberta data pertaining to various fields and their yearly earning potentials.
-Create an        application that can aid Alberta high school students in making informed career and education decisions.
+  #### The objective of our application is to help our target audience make informed education and career decisions.
+We do this through interactive visualizations that   abstracts the relevant data in meaningful ways.
+Further, we offer our users access to predictive models that compliment our data.
 You can visit this site publicly at   https://stubenhancer.ca/

 ---
 More projects will be added in the near future...